gloriabenoit/DNAnexus-GWAS/docs/input.md

 > Please be aware, when working on previous releases, we had found that using the BGEN format without mounting it was quicker than downloading or mounting the PLINK files.

-### regenie
+### Regenie

-We first wanted to use the DRAGEN 500k data for regenie as well, but that has proven to be quite difficult for a number of reasons.
+We first wanted to use the DRAGEN 500k data for Regenie as well, but that has proven to be quite difficult for a number of reasons.
-Namely, as of writing this tutorial, the DRAGEN 500k `.psam` file **does not** have a header, which results in `ERROR: header does not have the correct format.` when using regenie ([Issue about this error](https://github.com/rgcgithub/regenie/issues/105)).
+Namely, as June 2025, the DRAGEN 500k `.psam` file **does not** have a header, which results in `ERROR: header does not have the correct format.` when using Regenie ([Issue about this error](https://github.com/rgcgithub/regenie/issues/105)).
 Therefore, we cannot use the PLINK2 data.

-regenie's Step 2 is optimized for input genotype data in BGEN *v1.2* format.
+Regenie's Step 2 is optimized for input genotype data in BGEN *v1.2* format.
 However, the BGEN data for DRAGEN 500k is **very** large: the file for chromosome 1 is bigger than a tebibyte (1.01 TiB).
 Thus, higher instances are needed, costs add up and execution time is increased (since PLINK2 is used and has to translate the format).

 Therefore, we choose to use previous releases, which are way less heavy (chromosome 1 is 71.49 GiB).

-Regarding the mount or download of the data, there seems to be an error when mounting data to regenie ([Corresponding issue](https://github.com/rgcgithub/regenie/issues/365)).
+Regarding the mount or download of the data, there seems to be an error when mounting data to Regenie ([Corresponding issue](https://github.com/rgcgithub/regenie/issues/365)).
 Because of this, we confirm the download the input, which should take less time and will garantee complete results.

 The path to the genetic data chosen is the following: `/Bulk/Previous WGS releases/GATK and GraphTyper WGS/GraphTyper population level genome variants, BGEN format [200k release]/`.